 In terms of spooky history podcasts, Dark Histories is my day one.
 Dark Histories tells the stories of our darkest moments, deepest mysteries and strangest happenings.
 From large cultural events to smaller, localised legends host Ben is a natural born story teller that leaves you entranced.

 The podcast explores famous mysteries in an interesting and entertaining way.
 All the while its as accurate as possible and rooting the mysteries in the available evidence.
 That’s why I think I like this podcast so much – it explores spooky topics that could easily veer into speculation and fabrications but with an historian’s analytic eye.

-This Welsh history podcast is relatively new to the podcast scene – but its fast becoming one of my faves!
 Join host Mark Rees for a curious journey through the weird and wonderful history of Wales and the world.
 From ‘most haunted’ castles to fairy-filled forests, discover long-lost cases of real-life Welsh ghost stories, sea-faring folk tales of mermaids and water horses, and ancient tales from the Mabinogion and King Arthur.